 March 1 - April 30, 2017

-OPENING RECEPTION: Second Friday, March 10, 5:00 to 8:00pm - Artists Hazel Levy, Tamu King and Najee Watson, as well as the family of Edythe Green will be on hand to talk about the art, its influence and impact.
-The event is part of the Noyes Arts Garage's Second Friday.
+Artists’ Hazel Levy, Tamu King and Najee Watson, as well as the family of Edythe Green will be on hand to talk about the art, its influence and impact.

 The African American Heritage Museum of Southern New Jersey, Inc. will celebrate Women’s History Month with an exhibition showcasing the work of five South Jersey artists.
 The work of Hazel Levy, Edythe Greene, Tamu King, Soundra Usry-Hollingsworth and Najee Watson will be on view from March 1 to 31 at the AAHMSNJ at The Arts Garage in Atlantic City.
 This ambitious showing spans generations and includes three highly respected Atlantic City natives and two mainland artists.